qzhuae/MarkdownNotes/HUMA1000B.md

 Benefit friend, draw a clear line, benefit who they know.
 If you have to share your salary, then the first one should be your family and friends.
 Everyone can have a reason to stand by your choice.

-Will you change your decision, if you realise that keeping the photos is against the law?
+Will you change your decision, if you realize that keeping the photos is against the law?

+What is the reason behind the change of behavior?
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEyMzg4ODE0NCwtMTA2ODg2MzE0NSwyMT
-AzOTI0ODYxLC0yMDY4NTI3MzkyLC0yMDUyMTQ3NjYxLC0xMjEw
-NzE4NDI5LDE0NTcyMDE1NzgsMTEwNzgzOTM0Ml19
+eyJoaXN0b3J5IjpbMTIxNTQzNzY3LC0xMDY4ODYzMTQ1LDIxMD
+M5MjQ4NjEsLTIwNjg1MjczOTIsLTIwNTIxNDc2NjEsLTEyMTA3
+MTg0MjksMTQ1NzIwMTU3OCwxMTA3ODM5MzQyXX0=
 -->